kartikayverma56/cs452-mergesort/README.md

 ## Grading Rubric

-All grading will be executed on onyx.boisestate.edu Submissions that fail to compile will not being graded.
+All grading will be executed on onyx.boisestate.edu.
+Submissions that fail to compile will not being graded.

-- [30 pts] Make concurrent (ABET outcome 1)
+- [15 pts] Make concurrent (ABET outcome 1)
-  - [10 pts] You got a speedup of at least 2 with 4 or more cores
+  - [5 pts] You got a speedup of at least 2 with 4 or more cores
-  - [10 pts] mytests.c accepts a number of threads as a command line argument
+  - [5 pts] mytests.c accepts a number of threads as a command line argument
-  - [10 pts] Correctly creates new threads
+  - [5 pts] Correctly creates new threads
-- [30 pts] Implementation analysis (speedup.pdf ABET outcome 6)
+- [15 pts] Implementation analysis (speedup.pdf ABET outcome 6)
   - Score will reflect the quality of the analysis.
-- [10 pts] Code quality for **lab.c**
+- [5 pts] Code quality for **lab.c**
-  - [4 pts] Code is formatted correctly and follows a consistent style
+  - [2.5 pts] Code is formatted correctly and follows a consistent style
-  - [2 pts] Code is commented when necessary
+  - [2.5 pts] Code is commented when necessary
-  - [4 pts] There is more than just the main function in **mytests.c**
-- [20 pts] Compiler warnings **ALL files**
+- [10 pts] Compiler warnings **ALL files**
   - Each compiler warning will result in a 3 point deduction.
   - You are not allowed to suppress warnings
   - You must build with the flags ```-Wall -Wextra -Wpointer-arith -Wstrict-prototypes -std=gnu89```
-- [10 pts] Valgrind reports no memory leaks or read/write errors
+- [5 pts] Valgrind reports no memory leaks or read/write errors
   - As reported by **runval.sh**
   - This is a **PASS/FAIL** score.
 1 read/write error or leaking 1
     byte will result in a zero for this section.
 There is no partial